danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 Network stacks should remain up-to-date as relevant standards emerge; they should be adequately extensible to support this.
-Users should be able to configure them according to technological options, and choose between high-quality implementations which address performance tradeoffs differently.
+Users should be able to configure them according to their needs, and choose between high-quality implementations which address performance tradeoffs differently.
 They should be able to get the best performance and most relevant functionality out of whatever resources they have available.

 ## Short learning curve